mattbellis/PHYS-3330/raw-content/lab3-raw.md

 1. Connect the circuit board to the function generator and the oscilloscope as shown in Figure @fig:setup.
 It is always helpful to display both the input voltage as well as the output voltage on the scope at the same time.

 2. Test your setup by creating a 1 kHz sine wave at 1 V p-p using the function generator and confirm the waveform frequency and amplitude by measuring the signal on the scope.
+Trigger the scope off of the Sync output of the function generator.

+## Measure the frequency dependence of the voltage divider {#sec:vd-freq}

+1. Connect the signal from the function generator to the input of the voltage divider.
+Measure the transfer function (attenuation) $=V_{out}/V_{in}$ over a large range in frequency (1 kHz to 15 MHz in approximately decade (X10) steps).
+Record your measurements in your lab notebook.
+2. At low frequencies (1 kHz), compare your measured value of the attenuation to what your model predicted using your actual component values.
+Does your measurement agree with your prediction?
+Explicitly record what criteria you used to determine whether or not the model and measurements agree.

+## Refining the measurement system of the voltage divider

+1. If there is a high frequency cut off (3 dB frequency), measure its value (where the voltage is reduced to 0.7 of the low frequency value).
+Record the cut-off frequency.
+2. A voltage divider containing only resistors should not have any frequency dependence.
+However, a coax cable has a capacitance of ~25 pF/foot.
+You could refine your model to include this capacitance.
+However, in this case, refine your physical system instead by using a scope probe (see definitions) in place of the coax cable to reduce the capacitance of the measurement probe.
+Repeat the measurements (and record them in your lab notebook) from @sec:vd-freq\.1 using the 10x probe to measure the output of the circuit.
+Note that the oscilloscope should know when the 10X probe is attached and should automatically adjust the scale to give the correct value, but it's a good idea to verify this.
+3. Does you original model of just two resistors now predict the behavior of the circuit when you use a 10X probe?

 ## Measure the frequency dependence of the low- and high-pass filters

+**In the previous section, you have shown with data that the 10X probe perturbs your measurements less than the coax cable.
+Use the probe for the rest of your measurements.**

 1. Connect the signal from the function generator to the input of the low-pass filter.
 Measure the transfer function ($|V_{out}/V_{in}|$) over a large range in frequency (100 Hz to 1 MHz) in at least one step per decade, with several extra steps within the decade around your expected cutoff frequency.
 Record your measurements in your lab notebook.
 Determine and record the cut-off frequency for the low-pass filter.
 Compare your measured half power point ($|V_{out}/V_{in}|=0.707$) with the cut-off frequency computed from the actual component values used.
 Include your comparison in your lab notebook.
 Then do the same for the high-pass filter.